UK extends unbeaten run to five in a row

 Cedergen begins 1st year as UK head coach

 Camps throughout June and July

-Assistant coach David Casper is in his second year as an assistant coach for the Wildcats and his sixth season overall in collegiate coaching.
+Assistant coach David Casper is in his third year as an assistant coach for the Wildcats and his seventh season overall in collegiate coaching.

 In 2012, Casper, who is the responsible for the goalkeepers on the Kentucky roster, helped lead the UK netminders to the 11th best goals against average (1.21) as well as a tie for the 10th-most shutouts (six) in school annals.

 Senior Jack Van Arsdale was a major benefactor of the tutelage of Casper as he posted 11th best goals against average (1.10) and shutouts (five) in school history while helping the Wildcats reach their first postseason berth since 2003.
 Under Casper, Van Arsdale also garnered All-Conference USA honors (2nd team) as well as being named C-USA Player of the Week and College Soccer News National Team of the Week after his six-save shutout against No. 18 Louisville in Louisville.

 Casper comes to Kentucky after three successful seasons as the top assistant coach and goalkeeping coach for Division I Saint Francis University (Loretto, Pa.).
 During his time at St. Francis, Casper helped guide the club to back-to-back 10-win seasons for the first time in school history.
 While working with the keepers, Casper helped set the school record for shutouts in a season (11), ranking third in the NCAA in shutout percentage (0.61), sixth in save percentage (.864) and 11th in goals-against average (0.65).